christinec-dev/Data-Projects/Data Analysis (EDA)/Car_Crash_Reports_EDA/readME.md

 #### Research Questions

+## 1. Introduction

+The objective of this Exploratory Data Analysis (EDA) is to explore and understand the factors influencing vehicle accidents.
+The dataset, sourced from [Data.Gov](https://catalog.data.gov/dataset/crash-reporting-drivers-data), provides comprehensive information on road accidents, such as collision severity, weather conditions, road types, and contributing elements, offering valuable insights for the analysis and enhancement of overall road safety measures.

+### Research Questions
-**1. Route Types and Accidents:**
+- **Route Types and Accidents:**
     - Which route types have the highest frequency of accidents?

-**2. Car Types in Accidents:**
+- **Car Types in Accidents:**
     - What are the most common car types involved in accidents?

-**3. Frequency of Accidents:**
+- **Frequency of Accidents:**
     - Are certain car types more likely to be involved in accidents at specific times of the day or week?

-**4. Agency and Substance-Induced Incidents:**
+- **Agency and Substance-Induced Incidents:**
     - Are there specific times or conditions under which substance-induced incidents are more prevalent?

-**5. Environmental Conditions and Crash Frequency:**
+- **Environmental Conditions and Crash Frequency:**
     - How do different weather conditions affect the frequency and severity of crashes?

-**6. Vehicle Movement vs. Collision Type:**
+- **Vehicle Movement vs. Collision Type:**
     - How does vehicle movement at the time of the accident affect the severity of the collision?
+    -
 #### Data Acquisition

 The data provided by Data.Gov can be accessed through the link provided below: